 We are committed to challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance and inclusion.

-Please find below our Accessibility Plan:
+Please find below our Accessibility Plan and Policy:

 Please find below Wirral’s Admission Policy: